hodgman/ois_protocol/README.md

 This library is a work in progress.
 Contributors welcome!

+- [ ] Documentation!
-- Test the Arduino device code against Objects In Space game for compatibility with their "v1" spec.
+- [ ] Test the Arduino device code against Objects In Space game for compatibility with their "v1" spec.
-- Test the C++ host code against other Arduinos In Space for compatibility with the "v1" spec.
+- [ ] Test the C++ host code against other Arduinos In Space for compatibility with the "v1" spec.
-- Collaborate with the community to nail down an ideal "v2" spec.
+- [ ] Collaborate with the community to nail down an ideal "v2" spec.
-- More testing of the binary communication mode.
+- [ ] More testing of the binary communication mode.
-- Example implementations in other languages (C#?).
+- [ ] Example implementations in other languages (C#?).
-- Other transport mechanisms besides serial ports (Websockets, HTTP, TCP Sockets, Pipes, Shared Memory?).
+- [ ] Other transport mechanisms besides serial ports (Websockets, HTTP, TCP Sockets, Pipes, Shared Memory?).
-- Port to platforms other than Windows.
+- [ ] Port to platforms other than Windows.
-- Game Engine examples (Unity, Unreal?).
+- [ ] Game Engine examples (Unity, Unreal?).
-- Add an example host application that translates the OIS device into a virtual Direct Input device using vJoy.
+- [ ] Add an example host application that translates the OIS device into a virtual Direct Input device using vJoy.

 ## Protocol Overview